 |NCT03797443||Gemcitabine + Nab-Paclitaxel + Cisplatin + IV Vitamin C BIW|

 |NCT03146962||Cohort B: IV Vitamin C 4 days/week|

 Conception of review scope: Abushahin L, Noonan A

 Performed data acquisition and critical analysis: Abushahin L, Jones T

-Made substantial contributions to the manuscript writing: Abushahin L, Noonan A, Jones T, Song J, Williams T, Shahzad HFinancial support and sponsorship
+Made substantial contributions to the manuscript writing: Abushahin L, Noonan A, Jones T, Song J, Williams T, Shahzad HAvailability of data and materials

 None.Conflicts of interest

 All authors declared that there are no conflicts of interest.Ethical approval and consent to participate

 1. Ferlay J, Colombet M, Soerjomataram I, et al. Estimating the global cancer incidence and mortality in 2018: GLOBOCAN sources and methods.
 Int J Cancer 2019;144:1941-53.DOIPubMed

 2. Siegel RL, Miller KD, Jemal A. Cancer statistics, 2020.
 CA Cancer J Clin 2020;70:7-30.DOIPubMed